CodeCatz/codecatz-tutorial/6-publish/index.md

 In <a href="{{ "/5-design" | prepend: site.baseurl }}">Part 5</a>, you made your website much better looking.
 It looks so good it's time to share it with the world and send the link to your friends.

-At the moment, you awesome website lives on your computer.
+At the moment, your awesome website lives on your computer.
 You can visit it in your web browser after you run it from the Terminal with `jekyll serve`.
 Unfortunately, this doesn't yet make it available to anyone else.
-Which is why we'll now see how you can publish it online with a little help from <a href="https://github.com" target="_blank">GitHub</a>.
+Which is why we'll now take a look at how you can publish it online with a little help from <a href="https://github.com" target="_blank">GitHub</a>.

 <div class="hint">
 Note: You can skip this part and come back to it later.